ibm-cloud-docs/vmware-service/vmaas/tenant-plan-deploy.md

 ## Fast provisioning of virtual machines
 {: #tenant-plan-deploy-fast-provisioning}

 Fast provisioning saves time by using linked clones for virtual machine (VM) provisioning.
-You can enable fast provisioning for any VDC created within the PVDC.
+You can enable fast provisioning for any VDC created within the resource pool.
 If not enabled, all provisioning operations use full clones.
 When fast provisioning is enabled, VM deployment time that uses Director catalog images can be 10 times faster or more.

 In-place consolidation of a fast-provisioned VM is not supported.
 As the number of linked clones grow, VM execution performance can be impacted.
 {: important}